-We account for our derivative instruments pursuant to the provisions of Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities" or FASB ASC 815, "Derivatives and Hedging."
-This Statement requires us to recognize all derivative instruments at fair value in the consolidated balance sheet as assets or liabilities (see Note 9 of Notes to consolidated financial statements).
+Generally accepted accounting principles require us to recognize all derivative instruments at fair value in the consolidated balance sheet as assets or liabilities (see Note 9 of Notes to consolidated financial statements).
 Changes in the fair value of our derivative instruments are recognized in earnings unless specific hedge accounting criteria are met.

-At December 31, 2009 and 2008, our derivative instruments were limited to interest rate swaps.
+At December 31, 2010 and 2009, our derivative instruments were limited to interest rate swaps.
 We have not designated these interest rate swaps as hedges and therefore the change in the fair value of our interest rate swaps is included in the consolidated statements of operations in other income (expenses).
 The fair value of our interest rate swaps is determined using a pricing model based on the LIBOR swap rate and other observable market data.
-The fair value was determined after considering the potential impact of collateralization, adjusted to reflect nonperformance risk of both Wachovia Bank N.A., the counterparty, and us.
-Our fair value measurement of our interest rate swaps utilizes Level 2 inputs.
+The fair value was determined after considering the potential impact of collateralization, adjusted to reflect nonperformance risk of both Wells Fargo Bank N.A., the counterparty, and us.
+Our fair value measurement of our interest rate swaps utilizes Level 2 inputs as defined by generally accepted accounting principles.